julieelarson/SeedBankBias/README.md

 Licenses/restrictions placed on the data, or limitations of reuse:  none

-Recommended citation for the data:  This data submitted in anticipation of manuscript publication in the journal Ecology.
+Recommended citation for the data:  This data is being archived in anticipation of manuscript publication in the journal: Ecology
 Search for: Larson, J.E & K.N.
 Suding.
 Seed bank bias: Differential tracking of functional traits in the seed bank and vegetation across a gradient.
 Ecology.